Adrienne-B/makeup-webpage/README.md

 1. Hit CTRL+A which can highlight the a large portion of code (if I want to delete).
 2. How to change a word that is used through out the page at once without manually changing which takes up more time
 3. Go to Edit and hit replace and you can change a word that is in multiple locations on a file and change it quickly
+4. CTRL+SHIFT+D helps to find a specific word and select that word at a time(not all at once)
+5. CTRL+F and/or CTRL+SHIFT+F selects the specific word you are looking for in the entire project.

 #### Weakness so far: